fnmdx111/Towel/src/towelibs/README.md

 (The following step illustrates how to build native extension rather than bytecode extension.
 If you want bytecode extension, use `ocamlc` instead, and probably lose some of the parameters.)

 The first step, create a OCaml plugin (don't know why `.cmxs` are called plugins).
 This plugin file is essentially a dynamic library (e.g. a `.so` file on *nix, a `.dll` file on Windows).
-When implementing this plugin, you must implement the module interface `TowelExtTemplate` layed out in `src/vm/ext.ml`.
-It's simple: it just has one function - `extcall`.
+When implementing this plugin, you must implement the module interface `TowelExtTemplate` laid out in `src/vm/ext.ml`.
+It's simple: one function - `extcall`.
 You will have to route individual call numbers to different routines using this function.

 The first argument of `extcall` is the call number, then the second one is the `dss` of the VM, for you to get specific arguments from the data stack or leave your result on it.
 But be careful, if you ruin this dss, TVM is doomed.